Mistersz/Mistersz/README.md

 ## About me:
-- 23 years old, male
+- 23 years old
 - brazilian
 - Speak Portuguese, English and a bit of Spanish
 - i enjoy creating mental models and hacking things
-- ruy lopez fanboy
+- always bluff on the river